-As part of the overall project the NRBBT was also able able to offer grant to bands wanting to commission new material for their own WW1 commemmorative events.
-Grantswere given to Lanchester Brass Band, Spennymoor Town Band, Consett Brass Band,
+As part of the overall project the NRBBT was also able to offer grants to bands wanting to commission new material for their own WW1 commemorative events.
+Grants were given to:

 Our ambition is to embed the hymns within the culture of County Durham and beyond; to extend and expand the repertoire of the county’s various music ensembles with the hymns being performed either individually or as a suite in contest, concerts and in other fitting occasions.
 We are asking bands, choirs, churches, community venues and community organisations to consider performing hymns that they find particularly moving, or that have particular relevance for them, in appropriate concerts and events.

-An offshoot of The Durham Hymns project, Songs of War ws a very successful workshop programme in HMP Frankland with singer-songwriters Barry Hyde, Elizabeth Corney, Lindsay Hannon, Bethany Coyle
+An offshoot of The Durham Hymns project, Songs of War was a highly successful workshop programme with men in Frankland high security prison.

 The men at Frankland prison were given access to the same material that inspired Carol Ann Duffy’s lyrics for The Durham Hymns followed by a workshop session with Gill Parkes of Durham Record Office to put the material in context.
-They then worked with each of the four artists in turn to create the lyrics and music for four new songs.
-Composer Steve Robson then took the material and arranged each of the new works for brass.
-On the 25 February Songs of War was premiered at St Brandon’s Church Brancepeth with the four musicians backed by Durham Miners Brass Ensemble conducted by Steve.
+They then worked with four outstanding singer-songwriters in turn, Barry Hyde, Elizabeth Corney, Lindsay Hannon and Bethany Coyle, to create the lyrics and music for four new songs.

 Carol Ann wrote the lyrics of the Durham Hymns.
-Moving and perceptive, they reflect aspects of the war effort taken from real life accounts from participants at both the home and battlefronts.
-Her hymns invite reflection on our understanding of the circumstances of war.
+Moving and perceptive, they invite reflection on our understanding of the circumstances of war.

 Her collections including Standing Female Nude (1985), winner of a Scottish Arts Council Award; Selling Manhattan (1987), which won a Somerset Maughan Award; Mean Time (1993), which won the Whitbread Poetry Award; and Rapture (2005), winner of the TS Eliot Prize.
 Her powers address issues such as oppression, gender, and violence, in an accessible language.

-Carol Ann is also a playwright, and has has plays performed at the Liverpool Playhouse and the Almeida Theatre in London.
+Carol Ann is also a playwright, with plays performed at the Liverpool Playhouse and the Almeida Theatre in London.
 Her plays include Take My Husband (1982); Cavern of Dreams (1984); Little Women, Big Boys (1986); Loss (1987); Casanova (2007).
 Her radio credits include an adaptation of Rapture.
-Her children's collections include Meeting Midnight (1999( and The Oldest Girl in the World (2000).
+Her children's collections include Meeting Midnight (1999) and The Oldest Girl in the World (2000).
 She has also collaborated with the Manchester composer Sasha Johnson Manning, on The Manchester Carols, a series of Christmas songs that premiered in Manchester Cathedral in 2007.
-She also participated in the Bush Theatre's 2011 project Sixty Six, for which she wrote a piece based upon a chapter of the King James Bible.
+She participated in the Bush Theatre's 2011 project Sixty Six, for which she wrote a piece based upon a chapter of the King James Bible.

-Orlando Gough was a founder member of the bands The Lost Jockey and Man Jumping.
-He writes music mostly for the threatre - operas, playes, dance pieces, music-theatre, directs The Shout, and devises and directs large-scale site-specific choral pieces.
+Orlando Gough writes music mostly for the theatre - operas, plays, dance pieces, music-theatre, directs The Shout, and devises and directs large-scale site-specific choral pieces.

 Recent work includes The Singing River for 12 choirs, 18 boats, two cranes and a locomotive; an oratorio 'The Most Beautiful Man From The Sea' (Welsh National Opera); We Turned On The Light (Proms); Swarm for marauding chorus (Barbican); a music-theatre piece 'Critical Mass'; and Open Port - the closing event of Stavanger 2008 European Capital of Culture, for 800 singers, brass band, wooden trumpets, as well as Raketensymphonie, the opening event of Linz09 European Capital of Culture, for voices and fireworks.

-He has written a piece for childrein, On The Rim Of The World, commissioned by all the major opera houses in the UK and a dance piece, Just Ask Water?, with the choreographer Shobana Jeyasingh.
-Examples of Orlando's work and further information can be found here .
+He has written a piece for childrin, On The Rim Of The World, commissioned by all the major opera houses in the UK and a dance piece, Just Ask Water?, with the choreographer Shobana Jeyasingh.

 In the game world she is most known for her work on Dear Esther, the acclaimed mod-turned-standalone that challenged players to rethink what they know about interactive digital experiences, and the music that ties it all together.